-DOPPLER QUADRANGLE
+DOPPLER QUADRILATERAL

 EXPLANATION:

-Firstly, let’s hide the auxiliary Red and Blue lines by using the button “Auxiliary Lines”.
-In this way, the quadrangle will be seen more clearly.
-We see that the side lengths of the quadrangle are different from each other.
-A parallelogram could have been formed here as well, but the fact that the directions and the speeds of the planes are different lead to the formation of a trapezoid quadrangle.
+First, let us use the Auxiliary Lines button to hide the Red and Blue auxiliary lines.
+This will make the quadrilateral clearer.
+We see that the side lengths of the quadrilateral are different from each other.
+A parallelogram could also have been formed, but due to the different directions and speeds of the planes, the quadrilateral became a trapezoid.

-Now we move on to (c+v)(c+v) Mathematics.
+Now let us proceed to the (c+v)(c+v) Mathematics.

-If d5<d4, "v" gets a negative value: (c-v)
+If d5<d4, "v" is negative: (c-v)

-If d5>d4, "v" gets a positive value: (c+v)
+If d5>d4, "v" is positive: (c+v)

 d2=u2.tΔ